AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 Now you are ready to proceed with the rest of the configuration on the Edge section!

-Go to **CoPilot > Cloud Fabric > Edge > Edge Gateways** and click on the three dots icon beside the Edge device entry and then click on `"Manage Transit Gateway Attachment"`.
+Go to **CoPilot > Cloud Fabric > Edge > Gateways** and click on the three dots icon beside the Edge device entry and then click on `"Manage Transit Gateway Attachment"`.

 ```{figure} images/lab8-edgedouble2.png
 ---